approximately-equal/kingmaker-thesis/contents/matter/background.typ

   William Riker (1920–1993), who inspired the Rochester school in political science, interpreted it as a mathematical proof of the impossibility of populist democracy (e.g., Riker 1982).
 Others, most prominently Amartya Sen (born 1933), who won the 1998 Nobel Memorial Prize, took it to show that ordinal preferences are insufficient for making satisfactory social choices and that social decisions require a richer informational basis.
 Commentators also questioned whether Arrow’s desiderata on an aggregation method are as innocuous as claimed or whether they should be relaxed.
 ]

-But while Arrow's impossibility theorem might be the most well-known social choice theorem, it's a different but no less important social choice theorem that will be the focus of our research today.
-That theorem being the _Gibbard-Satterthwaite theorem_ @gibbard-satterthwaite-theorem.
-The Gibbard-Satterthwaite theorem was first conjectured by philosopher Michael Dummett and the mathematician Robin Farquharson in 1961 @gibbard-satterthwaite-conjecture and then independently proved by philosopher Allan Gibbard in 1973 @gibbard-satterthwaite-gibbard and economist Mark Satterthwaite in 1975 @gibbard-satterthwaite-satterthwaite.
+But while Arrow's Impossibility theorem might be the most well-known social choice theorem, it's a different but no less important social choice theorem that will be the focus of our research today.
+That theorem being the _Gibbard-Satterthwaite theorem_ @gibbard-satterthwaite-theorem, which was first conjectured by philosopher Michael Dummett and the mathematician Robin Farquharson in 1961 @gibbard-satterthwaite-conjecture and then independently proved by philosopher Allan Gibbard in 1973 @gibbard-satterthwaite-gibbard and economist Mark Satterthwaite in 1975 @gibbard-satterthwaite-satterthwaite.
 Gibbard's proof is more general, considering not only ordinal elections, but cardinal voting.
-Gibbard's 1978 theorem @gibbard-satterthwaite-non-deterministic and Hylland's theorem expand the set of processes to encompass non-deterministic processes .
+Gibbard's 1978 theorem @gibbard-satterthwaite-non-deterministic and Hylland's theorem expands the set of processes to encompass non-deterministic ones.
 The Duggan–Schwartz theorem extends these results to multiwinner elections @duggan-2000.

-It states, broadly, that for any non-dictatorial, voting system with at least 3 alternatives, there does not exist for a _dominant strategy_ for any voter aiming to maximize their own social welfare, including the identity strategy (honest voting).
+It states, broadly, that for any non-dictatorial voting system with at least 3 alternatives, there does not exist a _dominant strategy_ for any voter aiming to maximize their own social welfare, including the identity strategy (honest voting).
 For a more formal statement of the theorem, see @gibbard-satterthwaite-def.

 == Classic Social Choice <classic-social-choice> // ============================